alanminko/iwls2022-ls-contest/README.md

 The goal of the contest was to synthesize [AIGs](https://en.wikipedia.org/wiki/And-inverter_graph) with the minimal number of two-input and-nodes for a set of completely-specified multi-output Boolean functions represented using truth tables.
-The resulting AIGs were submited in [binary AIGER format](http://fmv.jku.at/aiger/).
+The AIGs were submited in [binary AIGER format](http://fmv.jku.at/aiger/).
 For the detailed information about the rules and the evaluation criteria, please refer to the [contest description](https://github.com/alanminko/iwls2022-ls-contest/blob/main/IWLS_2022_Programming_Contest.pdf).